Liquor licence proposals

 - a simple site plan of the premises including detail of the licence area.

 - submit your application.
-NOTE – once your application is submitted and reviewed by Council, you will be invoiced for the relevant fee as set out in the annual Development Assessment Fee Schedule.
+Note: once your application is submitted and reviewed by Council, you will be invoiced for the relevant fee as set out in the annual Development Assessment Fee Schedule.
 The applicable fee is listed under ‘Pre-lodgement services’ in the Fee Schedule as a ‘Request for written information on development-related matters’.
-Please note you do not need to complete a Brisbane City Council fee assessment form with your application.
+Note: you do not need to complete a Brisbane City Council fee assessment form with your application.

 Temporary liquor licence